-We have devoted substantial resources to our research programs to isolate and develop a series of stem and progenitor cells that we believe can serve as a basis for replacing diseased or injured cells.
+We have devoted substantial resources to research the isolation and development of a series of stem and progenitor cells that would serve as a basis for replacing diseased or injured cells.
 Our efforts to date have been directed at methods to identify, isolate and culture large varieties of stem and progenitor cells of the human nervous system, liver and pancreas and to develop therapies utilizing these stem and progenitor cells.

-The following table lists the potential therapeutic indications for, and current status of, our primary research and product development programs and projects.
-The table is qualified in its entirety by reference to the more detailed descriptions of such programs and projects appearing elsewhere in this prospectus.
-We continually evaluate our research and product development efforts and reallocate resources among existing programs or to new programs in light of experimental results, commercial potential, availability of third party funding, likelihood of near-term efficacy, collaboration success or significant technology enhancement, as well as other factors.
-Our research and product development
+The following table lists the potential therapeutic indications for, and current status of, our primary research and product development programs.
+The table is qualified in its entirety by reference to the more detailed descriptions of such programs appearing elsewhere in this prospectus.
+We continually evaluate our research and product development and reallocate resources in light of experimental results, commercial potential, availability of third party funding, likelihood of near-term efficacy, collaboration success or significant technology enhancement, or other relevant factors.
+Our research and product development programs are in early stages of development and will require substantial resources to commercialize.